thanhtran1965/thanhtran1965/README.md

 - 📫 How to reach me **thanhttp02@gmail.com**

-- ⚡ Fun fact **I think I am funny and sweet but people said that I look serious and arrogant**
+- ⚡ Fun fact **I think I am funny and sweet but people said that I look serious and arrogant.
+I am renowned for my icy demeanor, often referred to as the "Ice Queen" by my college companions.**

 - 😄 My special ability is talking to animals 🐱🐶🐦🦆